 I always followed my dreams.
 Listened to my intuition, my tiny little voice that guides me like a compass through the big adventure called life.

-☄️ Sometimes like a burden, feeling heavy in my chest
+- Or a burden, feeling heavy in my chest.

-❄️ Sometimes like a silent and secret longing hidden away in the corner of my heart.
+- Other days like a silent longing in the corner of my heart.